NHSDigital/nhs-notify-supplier-api/specification/api/components/documentation/postLetters.md

 Use this endpoint when you need to report status changes for several letters at once.

-When you make a POST update request with, the endpoint will respond with a successful (202) response code or an unsuccessful (4xx/5xx) response.
+When you make a POST update request with the endpoint, it will respond with a successful (202) response code or an unsuccessful (4xx/5xx) response.

 Rate limiting applies.
 On excess requests, you may receive **429 Too Many Requests** (example error code(s): `NOTIFY_QUOTA`).
 Back off and retry later.